-The provisions of DOT's grant regulations (49 CFR part 18 for State, local, and tribal governments and 49 CFR part 19 for institutions of higher education and non-profit organizations) apply to the Federal-aid highway program.
-These regulations incorporate the OMB cost principle circulars (A-87 for State, local and Indian tribal governments, A-21 for educational institutions, and A-122 for non-profit organizations) by reference.
-These OMB Circulars establish principles and provide guidelines for the types of costs that are allowed to be charged to a Federal grant (i.e., Federal-aid project).
-The circulars include general allowability criteria as well as information on specific items of cost that are allowed and unallowed to be billed to Federal funds.
+The provisions of 2 CFR 200 - Subpart E apply to the Federal-aid highway program.
+This regulation establishes the cost principles and provides guidelines for the types of costs that are allowed to be charged to a Federal grant (i.e., Federal-aid project).
+The regulation includes general allowability criteria as well as information on specific items of cost that are allowed and unallowed to be billed to Federal funds.

 Travel, training, and attendance at meetings and conferences (when the primary purpose of the meeting or conference is the dissemination of technical information vs. general meetings such as the annual AASHTO meeting) are allowable if such costs meet the general criteria specified above.
 It must be emphasized that the employee who is attending the meeting or training must be working on the Federal-aid project, the cost must be reasonable, and the travel or training must be necessary to perform the Federally funded work.
 If these eligibility and allowable cost criteria are met, the costs may be billed at the Federal matching ratio directly to the Federal-aid project, which under the cost principle circulars is a cost objective.
 State or locally funded work (even if related to the Federal award) is a separate cost objective and the costs of travel, training and attendance at meetings and conferences by employees working on State or locally funded projects must charged to State or local funds since the costs are not incurred for the Federal award, are not allocable to the Federal award, and must be billed directly to the State or local funds to meet the requirement for consistent treatment.